codecheckers/certificate-2026-019/README.md

 ## 6. Workflow

-First run the `wp_derivatives` notebook.
+First run the `wp_derivatives` notebook(It could take several hours due to heavy computation).
 This notebook performs the underlying analyses required to generate the intermediate statistics and figures used by the `SCENES_spatial_analysis_paper` notebook.
 After it has finished, run the `SCENES_spatial_analysis_paper` notebook as the next step.

 ### 6.1 WP_derivatives.ipynb